 The residency requirement provides the doctoral candidate the opportunity for a time of continuous study and interaction with the professional faculty at the University.
-The residency requirement may be satisfied by completing 3 full-time semesters with continuous enrollment once the candidate has been admitted into the doctoral cohort (Stage 2)
+The residency requirement may be satisfied by completing 3 full-time semesters with continuous enrollment once the candidate has been admitted into Stage 2 of the doctoral program.